SynteLang/SynteLang/README.md

 + `git clone https://github.com/syntelang/syntelang`
 + `cd syntelang`
 + `go install`
 + `synte`
 now type: `dial` to see if it makes sound :)

 ## Updating Syntə ◊

 You can use `git pull` to update the code, however certain files may have changed on you r local machine which complicates things.
-This process will be simplified in future.
-You can try `go install github.com/syntelang/syntelang` instead.
+This process will be simplified in future by providing prebuilt binaries to download.

 <a name="det"></a>